Harding Charter Preparatory High School

 Harding Charter Preparatory High School is an open-access public charter high school in Oklahoma City, Oklahoma.
 It was founded in 2003 and is sponsored by the Oklahoma City Public Schools system, offering a free public college-preparatory education.
 The school's expectation is that after graduation every student will not only enter college but earn a four-year degree, either directly out of high school or after enlisting in the military.

 Admissions and demographics

 Harding is non-selective and does not have entry tests or interviews, but in March 2012, application numbers required a lottery to be instituted for the available places.
 The school reflects the diversity of the Oklahoma City metropolitan area; in 2013 people of color constituted 58% of enrollment, 48% were economically disadvantaged, and two thirds of its graduates were first-generation college students.

 Curriculum

-Harding has a rigorous academic curriculum based on a 4x4 (four years of math, science, English, and social studies) plan featuring required Advanced Placement courses, three years of foreign language, and fine arts.
-The school also emphasizes community service, requiring service hours of parents as well as students.
+Harding has a rigorous academic curriculum based on a 4x4 (four years of math, science, English, and social studies) plan featuring required Advanced Placement courses, two years of foreign language or computer science, and fine arts.